 Stripping back the loot pool to a much smaller selection of items was the right choice to begin chapter 2, but ever since, Epic has continued to vault the majority of items at the end of each subsequent season; while this does help to keep gameplay fresh, it also strips away the “meme factor” that made Fortnite Battle Royale what it is.

-Epic Games, despite what the loud minority cry, have always tried to appease the most vocal aspects of the community, many of whom are found on r/fortnitebr.
+Despite what the loud minority cries, Epic Games has always tried to appease the most vocal members of the community, many of whom are found on r/fortnitebr.

-Please understand the “loud few” are not bad people, and they genuinely think their experiences and opinions are the only ones that matter; a prime example of this was the introduction of Fortnite Brutes, thanks to a few streamers known for being poor losers and their very vocal fan base Epic repeatedly nerfed the Brutes before disabling them all together well before the end of the season.
+Please understand that the “loud few” are not bad people.
+They genuinely think their experiences and opinions are the only ones that matter.
+A prime example of this was the introduction of Fortnite Brutes.
+Thanks to a few streamers known for being poor losers and their very vocal fan base, Epic Games repeatedly nerfed the Brutes before disabling them all together well before the end of the season.

 The problem with Brutes was not that they were hard to defeat, but rather, people were told they were hard to defeat.
 I am far from a professional Fortnite player, but I destroyed 100s of Brutes while only being killed by them half a dozen times at most during the entire season.